jkljkl1197/DubX-Script/README.md

 ---
 - thedark1337 - for helping with questions regarding coding.
 - Igor - for helping with questions regarding coding.
-- Kris - for alpha testing the script in it's early stages and reporting bugs.

 -----------------
 LICENSE